Yoctol/bottender/docs/channel-line-handling-events.md

 ## Text Events

-For a bot, the most common event is `Text Event`.
+For a bot, the most popular event is `Text Event`.
 To determine whether the event type is `Text Event`, you may check the boolean value of `context.event.isText`:

 ```js
 async function App(context) {